cockpit-project/cockpit/doc/protocol.md

         "command": "ping",
     }

-Any protocol participant can send this message, but it is not responded to.
+Any protocol participant can send a "ping".
+It is responded to by sending a "pong" with identical options as a reply.
+If a "ping" is sent with a "channel" field set to a channel that is not currently open, the "ping" will be ignored as expected, and no "pong" will be sent.

 Command: authorize
 ------------------